vagelisp/WCLA24/README.md

 ## License

-This project is licensed under the GPL2 License.
+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file for details.